-The vivo Pro Kabaddi player auction, to be held from August 29 to 31, will give the 12 franchises a chance to rebuild their squad over the three-day affair.
+The Pro Kabaddi Season 10 player auction will give the 12 franchises a chance to rebuild their squad over the two-day affair.

-The teams released 161 players in all with 59 retained for Season 8.
+The teams have retained 84 players in total for Season 10 and will now look to complete their squads in the PKL 10 player auction.
 But before fans get to see who their teams’ new superstars will be, here is a look at some of the Pro Kabaddi auction rules.

 Who will be in the Player Pool?

-The vivo Pro Kabaddi 2021 auction pool has more than 450 players who will go under the hammer.
-The pool comprises the released players along with kabaddi players from the domestic level.
-This includes squad players from PKL Season 6 and 7, those coming through the New Young Players (NYP) programme and the top eight ranked teams of the senior national kabaddi championships of the last two seasons.
+The Pro Kabaddi 2023 auction pool will see more than 500 players go under the hammer.
+The pool comprises the released players from franchises along with kabaddi players from the domestic level.
+This includes squad players from PKL Season 8 and 9 and the top eight ranked teams from the Senior Nationals Kabaddi Championship from the last two seasons.
 Overseas players will also be in the auction pool.
+Furthermore, we will also see the inclusion of 24 players from the two finalist teams of Khelo India University Games, 2023 in the auction pool.

 What is the maximum squad size of a team?

-Each Pro Kabaddi team’s squad has to have a minimum of 18 players and a maximum of 25.
+Each Pro Kabaddi team’s squad can have a minimum of 18 players and a maximum of 25.
 This means a maximum of 300 players across 12 teams can participate in Pro Kabaddi in a given season.

 What is each team’s player purse during the Pro Kabaddi auction?

-Teams have a total player purse of INR 4.4 crore to use for buying players.
+After 3 seasons, the Player Purse has increased from INR 4.4 crore to INR 5 crore to use for buying players.
 A player’s salary for the season is determined by the maximum bid placed on the player.
-This purse, however, will be smaller with the number of retentions a team makes ahead of the auction.
+A team’s purse, however, will be reduced or lowered based on the number of retentions they made ahead of the auction.

 What are the player categories and base prices?

-The vivo Pro Kabaddi league player auction has three categories of players - domestic, New Young Players (NYP) and overseas.
+The Pro Kabaddi League player auction has two categories of players - domestic and overseas.

-Domestic players are further divided into categories.
-There are four categories that players can be a part of (A, B, C, D).
-Players in Category A have the highest base price of INR 30 lakhs; B is INR 20 lakhs; C is INR 10 lakhs, and D is INR 6 lakhs.
-Each player will come with his own skillset - raider, defender or all-rounder.
+Domestic and overseas players are further divided into categories.
+There are four categories that players can be a part of - A, B, C, D. Players in Category A have the highest base price of INR 30 lakh; B is INR 20 lakh; C is INR 13 lakh, and D is INR 9 lakh.
+Each player comes with their own skillset - raider, defender or all-rounder.